Fredholm alternative: Integral equations

 A sufficient condition for this statement to be true is for $K(x,y)$ to be square integrable on the rectangle $[a,b]\times[a,b]$ (where a and/or b may be minus or plus infinity).
 The integral operator defined by such a K is called a Hilbert–Schmidt integral operator.

 Functional analysis

-Results on the Fredholm operator generalize these results to vector spaces of infinite dimensions, Banach spaces.
+Results about Fredholm operators generalize these results to complete normed vector spaces of infinite dimensions; that is, Banach spaces.